alex-petrenko/sample-factory/README.md

 #### Atari

-ALE envs are supported out-of-the-box, although we used the existing wrappers and hyperparameters aren't well optimized for Atari.
+ALE envs are supported out-of-the-box, although the existing wrappers and hyperparameters aren't well optimized for sample efficiency in Atari.
 A better support for Atari is a welcome contribution.

 #### Other types of environments